Can the human body be used to generate energy like in "The Matrix", if possible without turning into batteries with a tube in the back?

 The biofuel cells of Grenoble

-In 2011, a team of researchers fromJoseph Fourier University of Grenoble created an implantable technology capable of generating electricity from the human body.
+In 2011, a team of researchers fromJoseph Fourier University of Grenoble has created an implantable technology capable of generating electricity from the human body.
 Biofuel cells absorb energy from substances that are freely available in the human body: glucose and oxygen.
-Each cell consists of two special electrodes that perform separate functions.
+Each cell is made up of two special electrodes that perform separate functions.
 The first oxidizes (strips electrons of) glucose.
 The other donates electrons (reduces) to oxygen and hydrogen molecules.
 When both electrodes are connected in a circuit, they produce a flow of electrons from one electrode to the other.
-This generates a practical electric current that can be harnessed to power wearable devices or other implanted technologies (such as pacemakers).
+This generates a handy electrical current that can be harnessed to power wearable devices or other implanted technologies (such as pacemakers).

 Dr. Serge Cosnier and his team were the first to demonstrate this concept by implanting a prototype cell into a living being and making it work.